NETWAYS/icinga-installer/doc/05-Databases.md

 ## External database examples

 The following parameters, except for TLS, can of course also be set via CLI or in interactive mode.
-That mean the optional TLS parameters have to be stored into `/etc/icinga-installer/custom-hiera.yaml`!
+That means the optional TLS parameters have to be stored in `/etc/icinga-installer/custom-hiera.yaml`!

 ### Icinga Web